Tigers vs. Twins Player Props Betting Odds

-Oddsmakers have set player props for Carlos Correa, Spencer Torkelson and others when the Minnesota Twins host the Detroit Tigers at Target Field on Friday at 8:10 PM ET.
+Carlos Correa and Spencer Torkelson are among the players with prop bets for the taking when the Minnesota Twins and the Detroit Tigers square off at Target Field on Saturday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!